-This is due to its large presence within the Australian market and its close relationship with Velocity Frequent Flyer, through which members of KrisFlyer and Velocity can transfer points between both programs.
+This is understandable, given its large presence within the Australian market and its close relationship with Velocity Frequent Flyer, through which members of KrisFlyer and Velocity can transfer points between both programs.

 While there are many Star Alliance alternatives, including those popular with many in the Point Hacks community, such as United Airlines MileagePlus, Avianca LifeMiles, or Air New Zealand Airpoints, this guide takes a look at the Thai Royal Orchid Plus program.